 The WorkLock strongly incentivizes participants to use the token for its intended purpose and gives them skin in the game through their locked ETH.

 The WorkLock maximizes the likelihood of regulatory compliance.
 Since participants don’t purchase tokens and no entity receives funding, there is no investment of money.
-Participants are discouraged from speculating and instead incentivized to use the tokens as intended, else they forfeit their escrowed ETH.
+Participants are prevented from speculating and instead required to use the tokens as intended.
 And if the WorkLock is used in conjunction with the launch of a fully-implemented mainnet (like with NuCypher and several other upcoming projects) there is no reliance on the efforts of others.

 The WorkLock is decentralized and permissionless: anyone capable of performing the work can participate.
 And since participants only give up the time value of their locked ETH, the distribution is likely to work reasonably well in any market condition.